britovski/micro_skel/README.md

 Go to my repository `/tasm_hello` and see how to have this first x86 assembly experience using this skel.
 Have fun!

+### x86-64 Assembly Linux Experiences

+Here we'll install the NASM assembler on linux in order to continues the experience in low level programming, now with x86-64 assembly programming.

+For this setup you may need first Minimal skel done (as performed in steps 1 and 2) and download (or clone) the `nasm_install.sh` script.
+Since downloaded (and changed permissions as in step 1), run it using:

+./nasm_install.sh

+See the slides of the M&M course and have fun!

+Tip: test the flow using _hello.asm_ example and then _endianness.asm_ to understand how data storage is performed on x86 architecture.

 ### Complete Skel

 Work in progress...